 The report (http://www.weforum.org/scenarios/gcc/ksa) presents three possible scenarios for Saudi Arabia over the next 20 years: Oasis, Sandstorm and The Fertile Gulf.
 Oasis describes a scenario where regional stability continues to be a concern for the Kingdom, but a focus on coordinated institutional reforms and relationship-building within the GCC region enable Saudi Arabia to flourish in a global environment characterised by increased protectionism.
 Political leadership is focused on more efficient technocratic governance and building a robust domestic and regional market.
 Sandstorm describes a future where a series of conflating events leads to significant regional instability, including conflict between the US and Iran, thereby creating a turbulent domestic environment and adverse economic conditions for Saudi Arabia.
 The Fertile Gulf describes a world in which Saudi Arabia takes advantage of a global environment characterized by robust demand for energy and increasing globalization.
 The Kingdom is able to successfully expand its physical and human capital in productive ways, providing a platform for diversified growth despite grappling with environmental problems.

 “As one of the largest economies and a key political player in the region, Saudi Arabia has a critical role in determining the future of the Middle East, if not the world.
 It is very important that businesses, politicians and community leaders understand the forces at play within the Kingdom and appreciate both the dynamics of the country and the range possible futures that may evolve,” noted Nicholas Davis, scenario expert at the World Economic Forum and co-author with Chiemi Hayashi of the report.
+(Click on the picture to watch the full 6-minute interview)

 The scenarios analyse medium- and long-term risks and development opportunities for Saudi Arabia and emphasise the importance of transparency, regional relationships and shifting social factors among the forces that will impact the Kingdom of Saudi Arabia in the year 2025.
 Participants in the scenario-building process gained a new perspective on both internal and external factors affecting the range of possible future developments in Saudi Arabia and its role in the world, while at the same time contributing to the body of knowledge amassed by the Forum for its World Scenarios Series.